ansible/ansible/docs/docsite/rst/scenario_guides/guide_gce.rst

 `````````````````````````````````
 As of Ansible 2.8, we're encouraging everyone to move from the ``gce`` module to the
 `gcp_compute_instance` module.
 The `gcp_compute_instance` module has better
-support for all of GCP's features, less dependencies, more flexibility, and
+support for all of GCP's features, fewer dependencies, more flexibility, and
 better supports GCP's authentication systems.

 The `gcp_compute_instance` module supports all of the features of the `gce`